IgniteUI/help-topics/topics/02_Controls/igEditors/08_igTimePicker/00_igTimePicker_Overview.md

 The `minValue` and `maxValue` options specify the minimum\maximum value, which can be displayed/entered in the time picker by the end user.
 These two options also define the range of items in the control dropdown list.

 ### Support for ISO Date Format
-In order to support ISO dates, the time picker value should be set to a date rather than to a string.
+In order to support ISO formatted dates, the time picker's value should be set to a date rather than to a string.

 ```js
 $("#timePicker").igTimePicker("option","value", new Date("2019-02-21T00:00:00.000Z"));